spyrosbal/pdf_merger/README.md

-Simple PDF merger using tkinter.
+Simple PDF merger using tkinter and PyPDF2.